pedalgames/pg-biketerra-extension/README.md

 1. **Prepare the Extension Directory**:
    - Ensure all files (`manifest.json`, `content.js`, `background.js`, `popup.html`, `popup.js`, `options.html`, `options.js`, and the `icons` folder) in the source `extension` folder are put in a single folder
-   - single folder on your harddisk, e.g., `BikeTerraContentReader.
+   - single folder on your harddisk, e.g., `BiketerraContentReader.

 2. **Open Chrome Extensions Page**:
    - Open Google Chrome.